Finding Rule-Interpretable Non-Negative Data Representation: Abstract

-Non-negative Matrix Factorization (NMF) is an intensively used technique for obtaining parts-based, lower dimensional and non-negative representation of non-negative data.
-It is a popular method in different research fields.
-Scientists performing research in the fields of biology, medicine and pharmacy often prefer NMF over other dimensionality reduction approaches (such as PCA) because the non-negativity of the approach naturally fits the characteristics of the domain problem and its result is easier to analyze and understand.
-Despite these advantages, it still can be hard to get exact characterization and interpretation of the NMF's resulting latent factors due to their numerical nature.
-On the other hand, rule-based approaches are often considered more interpretable but lack the parts-based interpretation.
-In this work, we present a version of the NMF approach that merges rule-based descriptions with advantages of part-based representation offered by the NMF approach.
+Non-negative Matrix Factorization (NMF) is an intensively used technique for obtaining parts-based, lower dimensional and non-negative representation.
+Researchers in biology, medicine, pharmacy and other fields often prefer NMF over other dimensionality reduction approaches (such as PCA) because the non-negativity of the approach naturally fits the characteristics of the domain problem and its results are easier to analyze and understand.
+Despite these advantages, obtaining exact characterization and interpretation of the NMF's latent factors can still be difficult due to their numerical nature.
+Rule-based approaches, such as rule mining, conceptual clustering, subgroup discovery and redescription mining, are often considered more interpretable but lack lower-dimensional representation of the data.
+We present a version of the NMF approach that merges rule-based descriptions with advantages of part-based representation offered by the NMF.
 Given the numerical input data with non-negative entries and a set of rules with high entity coverage, the approach creates the lower-dimensional non-negative representation of the input data in such a way that its factors are described by the appropriate subset of the input rules.
-In addition to revealing important attributes for latent factors, it allows analyzing relations between these attributes and provides the exact numerical intervals or categorical values they take.
-The proposed approach provides numerous advantages in tasks such as focused embedding or performing supervised multi-label NMF.
+In addition to revealing important attributes for latent factors, their interaction and value ranges, this approach allows performing focused embedding potentially using multiple overlapping target labels.